 Please leave all personal belongings (purses, jackets, etc.) with a family member or friend prior to arrival at the gyms.
-Texas State University is not responsible for any personal items left in the gyms or on the coliseum floor.
+Texas State University is not responsible for any personal items left in the gyms or on the University Events Center/Strahan Coliseum floor.

 Each ceremony is typically one and a half to two hours long.
 The time length of each ceremony differs due to the number of graduates and the semester in which the ceremony is held.
 Ceremonies in May and December are usually close to two hours in length, while ceremonies in August are closer to an hour and a half.

 Candidates are grouped by academic college, then by level (doctoral, master's and bachelor's) alphabetically.
-This is the order in which candidates process into the coliseum, are seated, and are called during the diploma presentations.
+This is the order in which candidates process into the University Events Center/Strahan Coliseum, are seated, and are called during the diploma presentations.